Almaz: Development

 The OPS would have a maximum diameter of 4.15 m, a mass of roughly 20 t, and an internal habitable volume of 47.5 m3.

-Much like its MOL/Gemini counterpart, the initial Almaz APOS space station design called for the launch of an Almaz-OPS space station and a VA return capsule containing its initial three man crew, mated together as OPS/VA atop Chelomei's UR-500 Proton rocket.
-As with MOL/Gemini, once in orbit the crew would access the lab through a hatch in the heat shield at the bottom of the VA capsule.

-After an extended stay of 30 to 60 days of military observation and photography the crew would return to Earth by way of a VA return vehicle.
+Much like its MOL/Gemini counterpart, the initial Almaz APOS space station design called for the launch of an Almaz-OPS space station and a VA return craft containing its initial three-man crew, mated together as OPS/VA atop Chelomey's UR-500 Proton rocket.
+As with MOL/Gemini, once in orbit the crew would access the laboratory through a hatch in the heat shield at the bottom of the VA capsule.
+After an extended stay of 30 to 60 days of military observation and photography, the crew would return to Earth by way of a VA return vehicle.

 Unlike the American MOL design, the Soviets designed the Almaz to be recrewed and resupplied.
 For this, they created the TKS resupply craft (11F72), which consisted of an FGB and a VA return craft to carry the crew, also launched together on a Proton rocket.
 At the station, one docking port would be available to receive the TKS craft once the previous crew had left the station in their VA capsule.

-While the MOL was cancelled in 1969, the Almaz program was integrated into the Salyut programme and resulted in three flown space stations, two of which were crewed successfully.
+While the MOL was cancelled in 1969, the Almaz program was integrated into the Salyut program and resulted in three flown space stations, two of which were crewed successfully.
 As "man-rating" the VA spacecraft and the Proton rocket took longer, the first phase called for the launch of three Almaz stations without the VA spacecraft, with the crew instead launched separately by Soyuz rocket in a modified Soyuz spacecraft.
 Plans called for the first three Almaz stations to be visited by three two-month-long expeditions each.
 This was realized fully by two missions and partially by one; however, the initial intention of launching Almaz APOS and the TKS spacecraft together with its crew in VA spacecraft would never materialize during the program, and neither would the TKS craft play its intended role as resupply craft.
-The Almaz APOS design, without VA spacecraft, would evolve into the Almaz OPS station cores of the Salyut programme.
+The Almaz APOS design, without VA spacecraft, would evolve into the Almaz OPS station cores of the Salyut program.